TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 .. class:: TestSuite(tests=())

-   This class represents an aggregation of individual test cases and test suites.
+   This kundi represents an aggregation of individual test cases and test suites.
-   The class presents the interface needed by the test runner to allow it to be run as any other test case.
+   The kundi presents the interface needed by the test runner to allow it to be run as any other test case.
 Running a :class:`TestSuite` instance is the same as iterating over the suite, running each test individually.